View Marjorie Schwabland's Notice on baltimoresun.com and share memories

 On Wednesday, March 4, 2020, Marjorie Schwabland, loving wife of the late James Schwabland, beloved daughter of the late Edwin and Marjorie Williams Godfrey.
 She was the last of her immediate family.

-A visitation will be held on Friday, March 20, 2020 from 12 noon until the start of a funeral service at 12:30 pm at Krug Chapel at Carroll Lutheran Village, 300 St. Luke Circle, Westminster.
+A visitation will be held on Friday, March 20, 2020 from 12 noon until the start of a funeral service at 12:30 pm at Pritts Funeral Home and Chapel, 412 Washington Road, Westminster.
 Interment will follow at Dulaney Valley Memorial Gardens, Timonium.

 Published in Baltimore Sun on Mar.
 15, 2020